Aaron-Priede/Fs-2025-Health-App-71754/README.md

 - Doctors can approve, reject, and complete appointments.
 - Admins can view and manage all appointments.
 - System prevents double booking and scheduling conflicts.
-2.4 Notifications & Reminders :
+2.4 Notifications & Reminders
 - Email confirmation upon booking/cancellation
 - Automated reminders before an appointment.
 2.5 Search & Filtering
 - Patients can search for doctors by specialization or name.
 - Appointments can be filtered by date, doctor, or status.
-- ## 3.
-Database Design & Security :
+- ## Database Design & Security:
 The database should include tables for Users, Doctors, Appointments, and Notifications.
 Ensure proper relationships, foreign keys, and data integrity constraints.
 Security measures should include role-based access control, parameterized queries to prevent SQL injection (Use EF Core) , and password hashing for authentication (already handled).